 When we do need to process this kind of personal data, it will be done with the explicit consent of the individual or based on the very strict criteria outlined by Article 9 UK GDPR.

 Examples of such personal data that we may obtain include:

 - Personal identification documents that may reveal race or ethnic origin, and possibly biometric data of private individuals, beneficial owners of corporate entities, or applicants.

-- Adverse information about potential or existing clients and applicants that may reveal criminal convictions or offences information.
+- On occasion, we may need to process adverse information about potential or existing clients and applicants that may reveal criminal convictions or offences information.
 We may need to hold details of any unspent criminal convictions (governed by the rules of their respective jurisdiction where imposed) for so long as they remain unspent.

 - Other data provided to us by our clients in the course of a professional engagement.